asabaal/midi_song_creation_tool/docs/development-roadmap.md

 ## Overview

 This roadmap outlines the phased development approach for the MIDI Song Creation Tool.
 The project is structured into multiple phases, from core functionality to advanced features, with clear milestones and deliverables for each phase.
+The development approach emphasizes rapid iteration using TypeScript, with targeted performance optimizations via WebAssembly and a clear path to C++ migration for critical components as needed.

 ## Phase 1: Foundation (Months 1-3)